The stability manifold of local orbifold elliptic quotients: Abstract

 \section{Abstract}

-In this paper, we investigate the stability manifold of local models of orbifold quotients of elliptic curves.
-In particular, we describe a component of the stability manifold which maps as a covering space onto the universal unfolding space of the mirror singularity.
-The construction requires a detailed description of the McKay correspondence \cite{BKR01} for $A_N$ surface singularities and a study of wall-crossing phenomena.
+We study the stability manifold of local models of orbifold quotients of elliptic curves.
+In particular, we show that a region of the stability manifold is a covering space of the regular set of the Tits cone of the associated elliptic root system.
+The construction requires an explicit description of the McKay correspondence \cite{BKR01} for $A_N$ surface singularities and a study of wall-crossing phenomena.